dogue/evaporust/README.md

 Usage: evaporust [OPTIONS]

 Options:
-  -b, --base-dir <DIRECTORY>  Directory from which to start scanning for projects -d, --dry-run               Scan for projects but don't actually run `cargo clean` -t, --total                 Print total number of projects found
+  -a, --all-projects          Scan and clean all projects, even if they are already clean -b, --base-dir <DIRECTORY>  Directory from which to start scanning for projects -d, --dry-run               Scan for projects but don't actually run `cargo clean` -t, --total                 Print total number of projects found